 - Start with good quality fresh organic eggs as far as possible.

-- For making omelette either use a cast iron skillet or a non-stick pan which makes it easy to flip it and forming a perfectly cooked crust that comes off easily.
+- For making an omelette either use a cast-iron skillet or a non-stick pan which makes it easy to flip and forms a perfectly cooked crust that comes off easily.

-- If you are cooking a classic omelette that has a custard-like consistency and is yellow in color but Indian masala omelette is slightly more cooked and has light brown spots on it.
+- Unlike classic omelette that has a custard-like consistency and is yellow in colour the Indian masala omelette is slightly more cooked and has light brown spots on it.

 - 8 Eggs good quality fresh organic eggs taste better

 - 2 tablespoon butter

 - 1 onion medium sized chopped

 - 2 teaspoon red chili powder

 - 3-4 leaves Tbsp Coriander chopped